username-yao/ida-pro-mcp/README.md

 This prompt was just the first experiment, please share if you found ways to improve the output!

+## Tips for Enhancing LLM Accuracy

+Large Language Models (LLMs) are powerful tools, but they can sometimes struggle with complex mathematical calculations or exhibit "hallucinations" (making up facts).
+Make sure to tell the LLM to use the `conver_number` MCP and you migyht also need [math-mcp](https://github.com/EthanHenrickson/math-mcp) for certain operations.

+Another thing to keep in mind is that LLMs will not perform well on obfuscated code.
+Before trying to use an LLM to solve the problem, take a look around the binary and spend some time (automatically) removing the following things:

+- String encryption
+- Import hashing
+- Control flow flattening
+- Code encryption
+- Anti-decompilation tricks

+You should also use a tool like Lumina or FLIRT to try and resolve all the open source library code and the C++ STL, this will further improve the accuracy.

 ## Manual Installation

 _Note_: This section is for LLMs and power users who need detailed installation instructions.